I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-monitorfrequencyrangeset-releasefrequencyrangeinfo.md

 ### -param <i>hMonitorFrequencyRangeSet</i> [in]

 <dd>
 <p>[in] A handle to a monitor frequency range set object.
-The display miniport driver previously obtained this handle by calling the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitor-getmonitorfrequencyrangeset.md">pfnGetMonitorFrequencyRangeSet</a> function of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff568433">Monitor interface</a>.</p>
+The display miniport driver previously obtained this handle by calling the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitor-getmonitorfrequencyrangeset.md">pfnGetMonitorFrequencyRangeSet</a> function of the <a href="display.monitor_interface">Monitor interface</a>.</p>
 </dd>

 ### -param <i>pMonitorFrequencyRangeInfo</i> [in]